adamrr724/Pizza-Project-JS-HTML/README.md

-# addressBook

-##### Epicodus Section:  JavaScript OO - Address Book
+#### Pizza Pricing Website, 1/29/2016

-#### By Epicodus Lessons
+#### By Adam Ross Russell

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple Address Book app.
+This website will price the pizza (or pizzas) of your choice, depending on the inputs you enter into the page.

+## Setup/Installation Requirements

+* Sign in to Github, search for adamrr724
+* Find repository PizzaProject
+* Fork and Zip/Clone repository
+* Open HTML file
+* Fill out order and submit

-## Setup
+## Known Bugs

-Install addressBook by cloning this repository.
+No known bugs.

+## Support and contact details

+Please contact adamrr724@yahoo.com with any technical difficulties.

 ## Technologies Used

-Application: JavaScript and jQuery
+This webpage uses:

+HTML
+CSS
+Javascript
+JQuery
+Bootstrap
+Mocha
-Testing:  Mocha and Chai
+Chai

 ### Legal

-Copyright (c) 2015 **Epicodus**
+Copyright (c) 2016 **Epicodus**

 This software is licensed under the MIT license.